Where to Stay Near Camp Nou for a Barcelona Match

-I’ve been helping football fans heading to Barcelona matches for many years, so based on their experiences I’ve prepared this list of recommended places to stay.
+I’ve been helping football fans heading to Barcelona matches for many years, so based on my own experience and theirs, I’ve put together this list of recommended places to stay.
 The order in the ranking is completely random.
-If you still need to buy tickets for a Barcelona match, check our dedicated guide first.

 BUDGET OPTIONS – for those looking for simple and comfortable accommodation,